 Even before I planned for this, little did I know that Holi in Mathura/ Brindavan is not just anyone particular day of celebration but it starts much before the actual day.

 Note: So, If you plan to cover the entire chain of events, then you will have to plan at least 5-6 days minimum before HOLI just to witness the grand celebrations at different locations of Braj-Bhoomi .

-This year 2020, actual holi was slated on 10th march, but the line of events was scheduled from as early as 3rd of march itself.
-Since, I had nearly exhausted all my paid leaves for the year hence managed to bargain two days leave clubbed with a long weekend of Holi.
+Last year, the actual holi was slated on 10th march, but the line of events was scheduled from as early as 3rd of march itself.
+Since I had nearly exhausted all my paid leaves for the year hence managed to bargain two days leave clubbed with a long weekend of Holi.

 Day 1- Laddoo Holi

 Celebrated in Barsana village, where it is traditionally played mainly in the premises of Radha Rani Temple.
 As goes with the theme, the priest of the temple throws laddoos (Indian sweet) on the people, just for the fun sake.
 The entire celebration involves a massive quantity of laddoos being thrown at each other.
 Of course the real fun also involves the riots with color and maybe water occasionally.
 But it’s fun to witness, the entire event along with your camera to capture the color splash.

 Today is when, one of the main and peculiar styles of holi celebration, takes place in Barsana Village popularly known as Lathmaar Holi.
 Legends says that Barsana village was where Radha used to stay and Lord Krishna used to come to play and tease with Radha and her Gopika friends.
 And in retaliation, the woman from her village chases him away with sticks to teach a lesson.
 Even now this being one of the main attractions for tourists and photo enthusiasts from around the globe.